Home Bound Tips to Stay in Balance

 15-Minute Beginner Workout — No Equipment Needed https://bit.ly/3dBB1y8

 The most important thing is staying close to family and friends that you haven’t had the time to talk to in a long time.
 We have set up weekly calls on Zoom or Facetime with our families and close friends to connect.

 I like to express my feelings verbally to my loved ones.
 I have had time to have many deep conversations communicating with my family members about memories and learning their childhood stories.

 Recently, one of my aunts were telling me fascinating stories about my grandparents and great aunts who lived through wars and diseases like this.
-In those times they had little food, medicines or any of the technology we have today.
+In those times they had little food, medicines, or the technology we have today.
 I am sure our children will be telling their children about how our world survived this Corona Virus pandemic someday.
-I wonder what the next generations will be telling their children about your family history, about our love story and how they learned about community, the world and love through this experience?
+I wonder what the next generations will be telling their children about your family history, about our love story and how they learned about community, the world, and love through this experience?
 It’s a great time to be sharing tales from your family lineage to get passed down.

-I like to think about the good that will prevail if we all step up and offer a hand to someone in need, be kind and considerate to our neighbors and offer assistance.
+I like to think about the good that will prevail if we all step up and offer a hand to someone in need, be kind and considerate to our neighbors, and offer assistance.
 I ask myself …What changes will we all make to make our world a better place?
 To stay safe?
 What are the deeper lessons we are all learning about ourselves?
 How can we deepen our relationships?
 What can we do to make a difference?
 How can we deal with this world epidemic in a more positive way?